spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

 - **Audit Policies**:  We record all actions taken on the platform and provide a comprehensive report for tracking purposes.

 - **Noisy Neighbor Prevention**: We use AWS Load Balancers and AWS CloudFront with a web application firewall (WAF) for all our public-facing services.
 These frameworks benefit from the protections of AWS Shield Standard which defends against the most common and frequently occurring network and transport layer Distributed Denial-of-Service (DDoS) attacks that target applications.
-This ensures excessive calls from a tenant do not adversely affect other tenants from utilizing the platform.
+This ensures excessive calls from a tenant do not adversely affect other tenants use of the platform.

 - **Data encryption**: Palette ensures security for data at rest and data in transit as follows.